|Group:||Non Sporting (Group 7)|

 |Phone:||0409 952 505|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-Dalmatians live to 12 - 14 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 11 to 12 years.

-Ideal Owner/s Dalmatians are perfect as a companion, a watchdog for children and a marvellous pet for the family, but as they are strong and very active, they need to be kept under control.
+Dalmatians are perfect as a companion, a watchdog for family and a marvellous pet, but as they are strong and very active, they need to be kept under control.
 As with all dogs, young children and pets should always be supervised when together.